anujpandya3105/FinalProjectatRutgersDataScience/README.md

 ### Tableau

 ## Data for the project was sourced using APIs from the US Census Bureau and the US Bureau of Labor Statistics.
-## Created a Linear and Random Forest Regressions to establish the correlation between Poverty/Unemployment and Uninsurance.
+## Created Linear and Random Forest Regressions to establish the correlation between Poverty/Unemployment and Uninsurance.
 Used matplotlib to draw scatter plots and histograms to visualize how the prediction relates to the actual data set.
 ## Used Tableau to draw visualizations and show trends of the parameters over an 8 year time period(2008-2016).